EddyVerbruggen/nativescript-i18n/README.md

 - [ ] iOS implementation -  use the native `Localizable.strings` files (where do we need to put this files?)
 - [x] Allow formatted strings, eg: `L('hello', 'world')` to translate the definition `hello %s` (and/or other other types `%d`, etc)
 - [ ] Possibly a cli tool/command to extract strings from our language function uses and put them into our strings.xml to be translated
-- [ ] Move the strings.xml files in `app/i18n` (exact folder structure to be decided) and use them as a base for the next points
+- [x] Move the strings.xml files in `app/i18n` (exact folder structure to be decided) and use them as a base for the next points
-  - Build a "transaltor" for the iOS (and windows?) format
+  - [x] Build a hook to move the files in the right place before compiling for Android
-  - Build a hook to move the files in the right place before compiling
+  - [ ] Build a hook to translate and move the files in the right place before compiling for iOS
-  - Merge strings found in the `App_Resources/Android/values/` folder if needed and signal conflicts (and kill the build process)
 - [ ] What about assets (images/splash screens/etc) ?
-- [ ] What about the app name? (or {N} takes care of it?)
+- [ ] What about the app name? (or {N} takes care of it?) **done for android**
 - [ ] Do we need a cache at the module level so we don't have to cross the native bridge everytime? (a benchmark should be done to decide this)
 - [ ] Make the cache aware of the current language and language change (**android:** https://docs.nativescript.org/cookbook/application#registering-a-broadcast-receiver-android, **iOS:** it shouldn't be needed as the app it's killed)